Skip to content

 Tip 1: Turn off screens in good time

-For many respondents, watching TV or using other displays such as cell phones, tablets or computers is part of their evening activities.
-The problem is the blue light waves that activate our brain and keep us unnaturally awake.
-According to a recent study, this is much more problematic for preschool children than for adults.
-Exposure to light 1 hour before bedtime reduces melatonin levels by up to 98.7%.
+For many respondents, watching TV or using other displays such as a cell phone, tablet or computer is part of their evening routine.
+The problem with this is the blue light waves that activate our brains and keep us unnaturally awake.
+According to a very recent study, this is much more problematic for preschool children than for adults.
+Exposure to light 1 hour before bedtime lowers melatonin levels by up to 98.7%.

-In order to reduce the blue light waves, in addition to the setting options of digital devices, there are also so-called Blue light filter glasses.
+In order to reduce the blue light waves, in addition to the setting options of the digital devices, there are also so-called Blue light filter glasses.
 These typically have orange lenses and filter out the blue light waves from the incoming spectrum.
-So if you still have to work in the evening and still want to sleep well - give these a try.
-For children, light dimmers or night red lights are suitable for improving sleep.
+So if you have to work in the evening and still want to sleep well, give these a try.
+For children, light dimmers or night red light are suitable for improving sleep.

-In addition, many people tend to regularly focus on their cell phones in addition to the television.
-This dual activity is very stressful for the brain and prevents you from falling asleep.
-As a healthier alternative to Smart TV, you can pick up the classic book.
-If you prefer to record things differently, you can listen to audio books or podcasts - your eyes and your sleep will thank you!
+In addition, many people tend to focus on their cell phones as well as the TV.
+This dual activity is very stressful for the brain and also prevents you from falling asleep.
+As a healthier alternative to the Smart TV, you can pick up a classic book.
+If you prefer to absorb things differently, you can listen to audio books or podcasts - your eyes and your sleep will thank you!

 Tip 2: Avoid caffeine and alcohol in good time

-Many people like to drink caffeinated drinks such as coffee, tea or cola.
-Due to the long half-life and the associated long activity of caffeine in the body, you should stop using it early in the day.
+Many people enjoy drinking caffeinated beverages such as Coffee, tea or cola.
+Because of the long half-life and the associated long activity of caffeine in the body, you should stop drinking it early in the day.
 Caffeine has an invigorating effect on the body and prevents you from falling asleep.
 The same applies to alcoholic drinks.
-Falling asleep easily after consuming alcohol belies the disturbed deep sleep phase.
+Falling asleep easily after drinking alcohol disguises the disturbed deep sleep phase.

 Tip 3: Create a good sleeping environment

-Important for optimal sleep is darkness, a correct room temperature and peace.
-You should darken the bedroom well and turn off LED lamps.
-If the environment is noisy, we recommend keeping the windows closed or using earplugs.
-You should make your snoring partner aware of this and consult a doctor about this in order to have any problems clarified.
-18° – 21°C is the ideal room temperature for you.
-In numerous studies, a temperature that was too high or too low was the most common reason for poor sleep among participants.
+Darkness, the right room temperature and peace and quiet are important for optimal sleep.
+You should darken the bedroom well and turn off LED lights.
+If the environment is noisy, it is advisable to keep the windows closed or use earplugs.
+You should make your snoring partner aware of this and also consult a doctor to have any problems clarified.
+18° - 21°C is the ideal room temperature for you.
+In numerous studies, a temperature that is too high or too low was found to be the most common reason for poor sleep among participants.

 Did you know?

-Why have two alarm clocks?
-So that you have 15 minutes to turn around comfortably in the morning?
-No, a second alarm clock can help you remember to sleep in the evening.
-We often spend the evening thinking about a variety of things, whether it's the last three emails that need to be answered or the laundry that still needs to be hung out.
-In order to finish these activities on time, it may be useful for you to set an alarm clock so that you can easily reach your sleep goal.
+Why two alarm clocks?
+So that you have 15 minutes in the morning to turn over comfortably?
+No, a second alarm clock can help you to remind yourself to sleep in the evening.
+We often spend the evening doing all sorts of things, whether it's answering the last three emails or hanging up the laundry.
+In order to finish these activities on time, it can be useful for you to set an alarm clock so that you can easily reach your sleep goal.

-Everyone has heard of humans as creatures of habit.
-You should take advantage of this characteristic and introduce an evening routine.
-A short walk an hour before going to bed, breathing exercises or meditation, or even writing a diary entry to get all your thoughts off your chest can be helpful support.
-It is not for nothing that it is said, “If you spend too much time dealing with tomorrow’s problems at night, you will be too tired to solve them the next day.”
+Everyone has heard that humans are creatures of habit.
+You should take advantage of this trait and introduce an evening routine.
+A short walk an hour before going to bed, breathing exercises or meditation, or even writing a diary entry to get all your thoughts off your chest can be helpful.
+It is not for nothing that they say, "If you spend too much time at night thinking about tomorrow's problems, you will be too tired to solve them the next day."

 Tip 6: Take action if you have trouble falling asleep

-It has long been known that hops, lemon balm and valerian can help you fall asleep.
-Meanwhile, Melatonin has also been well researched as a dietary supplement and is a promising way for you to shorten the time it takes to actually fall asleep.
+It has long been known that hops, lemon balm and valerian can support the process of falling asleep. melatonin as a dietary supplement, it is well researched and a promising way for you to shorten the time it takes to actually fall asleep.

 Tip 7: Make sure you get a good night's sleep in the morning

-Studies have shown that preparing for sleep in the morning can be worthwhile.
-You don't like meditating in the evening?
-Then you can alternatively start your day with it.
+Studies have shown that preparing for sleep in the evening in the morning can be worthwhile.
+Don't like meditating in the evening?
+Then you can start the day with it as an alternative.
 This reduces stress throughout the day and ensures a good night's sleep.
-Daylight lamps offer an additional option.
+Another option is to use daylight lamps.
 This makes it easier to get up, especially in the dark season.
 Your natural day-night cycle will benefit from this.

 Did you know?

-Some sea otters hold hands while they sleep so that they don't get carried away or get lost.
+Some sea otters hold hands while sleeping, so that they do not drift away or get lost.
 An alternative is for the animals to wrap themselves in seaweed before going to sleep.

 Fall asleep faster – which home remedies help?

-Who wouldn't want to just close their eyes and fall asleep within 60 seconds.
-The reality is different according to the statistics.
+Who wouldn’t want to just close their eyes and fall asleep within 60 seconds.
+According to statistics, the reality is different.
 Very few people in Germany can fall asleep at such a time.

-Now that we've looked at sleep hygiene in detail, let's take a look at what science says about various home remedies to help sleep.
+Now that we have looked at sleep hygiene in detail, let's take a look at what science says about various home remedies to help you sleep.
 Does a glass of red wine in the evening really help, what about chamomile tea and why cherries might be a good idea, you can find out here.

-Melatonin we have already briefly mentioned it.
+melatonin We have already mentioned this briefly.
 The hormone is a bit like the starting signal for us to fall asleep.
-When it gets dark, the pineal gland in our brain starts producing more and more melatonin until we reach a peak.
-This one puts us to sleep.
+When it is dark, the pineal gland in our brain begins to produce more and more melatonin until we reach a peak.
+This one lets us fall asleep.

-Unfortunately, our melatonin production is very vulnerable due to external influences.
-Our body reacts e.g.b to the light from our cell phone, television or tablet means that we produce less melatonin.
+Unfortunately, our melatonin production is very vulnerable to external influences.
+Our body reacts to the light from our cell phone, television or tablet, for example, by producing less melatonin.
 Blue light filter glasses can mitigate this effect.

-At the same time as we get older, melatonin production decreases, which makes it even more difficult for us to fall asleep.
-The inconspicuous cherry can provide a remedy here.
-Sour cherries in particular are rich in melatonin and their intake has been shown in clinical studies not only contribute to improved sleep onset, the participants also slept through the night better and had better sleep quality.
-However, in order for the concentration to be high enough, the participants would have had to eat more than thirty sour cherries every evening.
-Instead, they got a sour cherry extract containing melatonin .
+At the same time Melatonin production decreases with age, which makes it even more difficult for us to fall asleep.
+The inconspicuous cherry can provide relief here.
+Sour cherries in particular are rich in melatonin and the income could be clinical studies not only contributed to an improved falling asleep, the participants also slept better and had better sleep quality.
+However, in order to achieve a high enough concentration, the participants would have had to eat more than thirty sour cherries every evening.
+Instead, they had a melatonin-containing sour cherry extract receive.

-In some studies, tart cherries were able to increase sleep quality and ensure higher melatonin levels.
+In some studies, sour cherries were able to improve sleep quality and increase melatonin levels.

 Chamomile – a cup of tea in the evening

-Chamomile tea has a calming effect and for some people a cup of tea in the evening helps them fall asleep.
-It is not entirely clear whether it is due to the ritual or the tea itself.
-The most likely cause is the secondary plant substances, like the apigenin, in chamomile tea you can relax and fall asleep better
+Chamomile tea has a calming effect and some people find that a cup of tea in the evening helps them to sleep.
+Whether this is due to the ritual or the tea itself is not entirely clear. secondary plant substances, like that apigenin, in chamomile tea to relax and thus to fall asleep better

 Magnesium – often overlooked

-A deficiency in micronutrients, such as magnesium, can also contribute to poorer sleep.
-Magnesium is required in the conversion of the amino acid tryptophan into serotonin (and later into melatonin) .
-If there is a lack of magnesium, which is particularly the case in older people, this can also affect sleep.
+A lack of micronutrients, such as magnesium, can also contribute to poor sleep.
+Magnesium is involved in the conversion of the amino acid Tryptophan into serotonin (and later into melatonin) needed.
+If magnesium is lacking, which is especially the case in older people, then this can also affect sleep.

-If you want to compensate for the magnesium deficiency , then you have to pay attention to which form of magnesium you take.
-The classic magnesium oxide is poorly absorbed and is therefore more helpful for constipation.
-Magnesium citrate on the other hand, has better bioavailability, but is not able to cross the blood-brain barrier.
-Magnesium bisglycinate is recommended here.
+If you magnesium deficiency then you have to pay attention to which form of magnesium you take.
+The classic magnesium oxide is poorly absorbed and is therefore more helpful in cases of constipation. magnesium citrate has a better bioavailability, but is not able to pass the blood-brain barrier.
+Here, Magnesium Bisglycinate.

-A deficiency of vitamins, e.g.b Vitamin D, can make it difficult to fall asleep.
+A lack of vitamins, such as vitamin D, can also make it difficult to fall asleep.

 A glass of red wine in the evening?